hardwario/docs/chester/catalog-applications/common-functionality.md

 ```

 This will apply the changes and restart the application.
 After the restart, you can verify the settings changed using the `app config show` command.

+## Report Interval Jitter

+The periodic sending of data with `interval-report` has intentional jitter.
+This is used in case lot of CHESTERs are placed near each other, so they don't transmit at the same time if they have set the same interval.
+This jitter is random in the range of ±20 % of `interval-report`.

+For example, if `interval-report` is set to 100 seconds, you can receive periodic data where two messages have a time difference from 80 (-20%) to 120 (+20%) seconds.

+In applications where there are multiple aggregated values, this jitter has a side-effect that sometimes you can see fewer or more aggregated values than expected.
+The missing values are not lost, they will be sent correctly in the next message.

+This jitter is not applied to **events** like button presses or input changes.
+They report immediately.

 ## Shell Commands